-Magistrates are reminded that Mock Trials are intended to be educational and to provide positive feedback.
+Magistrates are reminded that Mock Trials are intended to be educational and to provide positive feedback

-Magistrate's may preside over trials virtually if time, distance or social distancing issues apply.
-No school may request a new magistrate on their wish to preside virtually.
+Magistrates may preside over trials virtually if time, distance or social distancing issues apply.
+No school may request a new magistrate if the allocated Magistrate wishes to preside virtually.

-8. Mock Trial Team Participants
+5. Mock Trial Team Participants

-The Prosecution/Plaintiff team shall consist of:
+The Prosecution/Plaintiff team will consist of: